openpifpaf/openpifpafwebdemo/README.md

 <img src="docs/example.png" height=250 alt="example image" />

-To install from source and set up for development use `pip install -e ".[test]"`.
+To install from source and set up for development use `pip install --editable ".[test]"`.

 # API